 Researchers from a group of academics from ETH Zurich, the National University of Singapore, and the Chinese National University of Defense Technology disclosed a vulnerability (CVE-2021-0186) that affects Intel processors.
 As per the reach, attackers could abuse the vulnerability (CVE-2021-0186) not only to steal sensitive information stored within enclaves but also can run arbitrary code on vulnerable systems.
 Let’s see how to fix CVE-2021-0186 the new SmashEx CPU vulnerability in this post.

 Intel introduced Software Guard eXtensions in short SGX with the release of Intel’s Skylake processors.
 SGX was primarily designed to run selected application modules in a completely isolated memory, which is called an enclave or a Trusted Execution Environment (TEE).
-The main purpose of SGX is to protect application modules from high privilege processes like the operating system.
+The main purpose of SGX is to protect application modules from high-privilege processes like the operating system.
 However, Intel allowed operating system processes to interrupt the enclave execution through configurable hardware exceptions for normal operations.
 This allows enclave runtimes like Intel SGX SDK and Microsoft Open Enclave to support enclave execution interruptions which lead enclaves to live with re-entrancy vulnerabilities.

 “SmashEx is an attack that exploits re-entrancy vulnerabilities in the exception handling designs of Intel SGX (Software Guard eXtensions) enclave runtimes.”
-This result in Improper input validation vulnerabilities in the Intel(R) SGX SDK applications.
+This resulted in Improper input validation vulnerabilities in the Intel(R) SGX SDK applications.
 This enables adversaries to steal sensitive information stored within enclaves or perform arbitrary code execution inside the victim enclave.

 CVEID | CVE-2021-0186 |